Iceshelves/preprocessing/scripts/train-vae/README.md

 the embedding code still to be added (based on the output of training models, the user decides which model to use for embedding,  so it is another script) .
 Or you can embed based on all models, that is a lot of plots

-the feed loop to merge needs to be now merged with Francesco's data splitting code